 This board was inspired by some challenges we were completing that involved Newton’s Laws of Motion.
 I picked the green border because I knew I was using a lot of red for the letters and decor.

 I made the large apple out of tissue paper.
 I just cut out the apple shape using about 20 layers of tissue.
 Then I used a glue stick to randomly glue pieces together.
 When I opened it a honey-comb effect was created.
 No, I didn’t invent this- I had already purchased a honey-comb package for another board and just copied it!

 Speaking of three-dimensional shapes!
-If you like those spherical shapes try the party section at Target.
+If you like those fuzzy circular shapes in the corners try a spherical shape from the party section at Target.
 You can get so many colors of spheres and other shapes.
 They are made to make a fully round shape, but for a bulletin board just open them halfway.